Last updated: 13 July 2022

 We may share information about your complaints with independent bodies that oversee the work of the Council, such as the Local Government & Social Care Ombudsman, the Housing Ombudsman Service or the Information Commissioner.
 This will happen only when any of those independent bodies contact us in respect of a complaint that you have made to them.

 In certain cases, when the complaint includes a claim that needs to be dealt with under insurance processes, we may share information about your complaint with colleagues in the Council’s Insurance and Risk Department and/or with the Council’s insurers.
-For example, if your complaint is about damage caused to personal property as a result of service failure by a Council service, we may direct you to make an insurance claim but we may also share information about your complaint with the Insurance and Risk Department to make them aware of your claim.
+For example, if your complaint is about damage caused to personal property as a result of service failure by a Council service, we may direct you to make an insurance claim.
+We may also share information about your complaint with the Insurance and Risk Department to make them aware of your claim.

 The Complaints Team is subject to scrutiny by the Council’s internal auditors.
 We will ensure that any auditors access your information solely for the purposes of carrying out the audit in question.